The-OpenROAD-Project/ORAssistant/backend/README.md

 Make sure you are in the backend folder before running the above command.

 **NOTE**: The project does support a `docker-compose` file that would run all of the containers together

+### MCP Commands
+OpenROAD's MCP server is a wrapper around the OpenROAD-flow-scripts.
+It utilizes the Streamable HTTP transport so it must be launched as a separate process.
+Run with `python orfs_server.py`

+Currently tested with running `python chatbot.py` in another process.

+Note: mcp breaks support for llms without toolchain i.e. json parsing